infinitescroll/streams-cli-exploratory/README.md

 - stream-meta thread of pointers to all the streams
 - pointers from stream back to its owner
 - Single stream functionality

-### Open questions:
-- [ ] Where is the best place to store access tokens?
-Do apps need these access tokens?
-How can users share their archived data and resources without sharing access tokens?
-One thing to think about here is that if we put the accesss tokens in the stream-owner thread, then all streams essentially share the same access token.
-Putting the access token at the stream level itself enables more granular privacy and permission management, but it creates a more complex streams-creation expreience (you have to create a new access token for each stream or grab it from another stream that already has it).
-It also makes it harder to share user data with a consumer app, without sharing the access tokens.
-- [ ] Is it safe to create a DB and a collection that already exist?
-Can we ignore those "____ already exists" errors?
-- [ ] Authentication for streams-cli
-- [ ] Security with powergate and partitioning a single node's wallet to use many wallets (1 per stream)
-- [ ] Handling edits / removal of data, do we fork a thread?